Weary migrants still far from reaching US border

 While such caravans have occurred semi-regularly over the years, this one has become a hot topic ahead of the Nov.
 6 midterm elections in the U.S., and an immigrant rights activist traveling with the group accused Trump of using it to stir up his Republican base.

-"It is a shame that a president so powerful uses this caravan for political ends," Mujica said.
+"It is a shame that a president so powerful uses this caravan for political ends," said Irineo Mujica of the group Pueblo Sin Fronteras — People Without Borders — which works to provide humanitarian aid to migrants.

 By all appearances the march began as a group of about 160 who decided to band together in Honduras for protection against the criminal gangs who prey on migrants travelling alone and snowballed as the group moved north.